Layr-Labs/eigencompute-containers/README.md

   ## Overview

-  This repository hosts verified, production ready container images for the EigenCompute.
+  This repository hosts verified, production container images for the EigenCompute.
 All images are built using GCP cloud build process and published to GitHub Container Registry for transparency and auditability.

   ## Container Registry